Cactoidal/Time-Crystal/godot/README.md

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/af3502ef-62b2-426f-b136-bb32aec7c539

 There is.
-Instead of the "card draw" camera, I can just keep the whole thing in 2D UI space.
-You will see that the card is still rotating; that's because it's a TextureRectangle with a Viewport texture containing the 3D card.
+Instead of using the "card draw" camera and moving them in 3D space, I can just keep the whole thing in 2D UI space.
+You will see that the card is still rotating; that's because it's now a TextureRectangle with a Viewport texture containing the 3D card.

 The movement is also smoother.
 Godot's [Tween class](https://docs.godotengine.org/en/3.5/classes/class_tween.html) can interpolate the beginning and end state of a property of an object, in this case, the start and end position of the TextureRectangle.
 Overall, much better.